abigail-lucas/fukurou/README.md

 # Fukurou
 Hello!
-My name is Fukurou, you can also call me Mimi :) I am a Discord help bot.
+My name is Fukurou :) I am a Discord bot ready to help out where I can!

-For now I am empty, and only exist as a README, soon we will add content to the following sections:

 ## SETUP & INSTALLATION
 How to set me up